The many twists and turns of Julian Assange’s lengthy legal fight

 – 2014

-– July: Assange loses a legal bid to have an arrest warrant issued in Sweden cancelled.
+– July: Mr Assange loses a legal bid to have an arrest warrant issued in Sweden cancelled.

 – 2015